 Washington, December 10, 1971, 10:51am.

-A week later the war is not going very well for Pakistan, as Indian armour scythes through East Pakistan and the Pakistan Air Force is blown out of the subcontinent’s sky.
-Meanwhile, the Pakistani military in the west is demoralised and on the verge of collapse as the Indian Army and Air Force attack round the clock.
+A week later, the war is not going very well for Pakistan, as Indian forces push through East Pakistan and the Pakistan Air Force sees heavy losses.
+Meanwhile, the Pakistani military in the west is demoralised and on the verge of collapse, as the Indian Army and Air Force attack round the clock.

 Nixon: Our desire is to save West Pakistan.
 That's all.